Exertional Compartment Testing

 Treatment of exertional compartment syndrome that are often tried but fail include: modification of activity, addressing training error, orthotics, video gait analysis and run form training, massage, myofascial release, and physical therapy.
 Once you develop exertional compartment syndrome though, it appears the only treatment option until recently has been surgery, fasciotomy which has a greater than 50% failure rate.

 Botox injections for exertional compartment syndrome is a novel, non-surgical intervention that has promising results in published case studies, first reported in 2008 by Isner-Horobeti.
-Dr. Silberman has been successfully treating exertional compartment syndrome with Botox injections for several years and instructs other physicians how to perform injections under ultrasound guidance.
+Dr. Silberman was one of the first physicians to treat exertional compartment syndrome with botox and now instructs other physicians how to perform injections under ultrasound guidance.